ManasPecenek/clinco/README.md

 ## 1) Create a Docker bridge network

-Since the default bridge network that docker uses by default cannot provide automatic DNS resolution between containers, we need to create a user defined one
+Since the default bridge network that docker uses by default cannot provide automatic DNS resolution between containers, we need to create a user defined one:

 * `docker network create --driver=bridge --subnet=172.172.0.0/16 --gateway=172.172.172.172 --scope=local --attachable=false --ingress=false macaroni`

 ## 2) Create the cluster

-Download the scripts
+Download the scripts:
 * `git clone https://github.com/ManasPecenek/clinco.git && cd clinco && chmod +x initial-script.sh master.sh worker.sh `

 Now run the script with how many worker nodes you want.
-For example "./initial-script.sh 3" will result in a 3-worker-node cluster
+For example "./initial-script.sh 3" will result in a 3-worker-node cluster:
 * `./initial-script.sh <worker-node-count>`

 Notes: During the docker run stage in the `initial-script.sh`, we need to mount /lib/modules to worker nodes as a read-only volume for containerd to be able to run `modprobe overlay`.
 Also we do not want to lose the certificates and scripts in `/root` folder, so we mount a volume at `/root` directory.